PohotonicCrystal/nyu-akesh/content/authors/admin/_index.md

 highlight_name: true
 ---

 Akesh is a master's student in Industrial-Organizational Psychology at New York University.
-Her career focus is in XX.
+Her career focus is in People Analytics.
 She has been involved in XX projects/internships.
 {style="text-align: justify;"}